Monday, December 27, 2010

 Just Waiting On The Beans

-All of the dishes tasted great so we made no attempt to pick a winner.
+All of the dishes tasted great, so we made no attempt to pick a winner.
 We just had great meals with good company.
-We had planned to watch "Blazing Saddles", but started watching "From The Big Apple To The Big Easy - The Concert For New Orleans" a two disk DVD and never got to "Blazing Saddles".
+We had planned to watch "Blazing Saddles", but started watching "From The Big Apple To The Big Easy - The Concert For New Orleans", a two-disc DVD and never got to "Blazing Saddles".
 We all had a great time.

 We are getting ready to leave Monkey Bay soon, and it will be really hard to do.
 We know we will see everyone out at the islands, but we will miss the camaraderie we enjoy here.